-Redshift is a completely managed data warehouse offered as a cloud service by Amazon.
+Amazon Redshift is a completely managed Data Warehouse, offered as a cloud service by Amazon.
 It can scale up to petabytes of data and offers great performance even for complex queries.
 Its columnar nature with Postgres as the querying standard makes it very popular for analytical and reporting use cases.
-These days it is very common to use Redshift as the backbone data warehouse for highly reliable ETL or ELT systems.
-In this post, we will look at ways of setting up a robust Redshift ETL.
+These days it is very common to use Amazon Redshift as the backbone Data Warehouse for highly reliable ETL or ELT systems.
+In this article, you will look at ways of setting up a robust Amazon Redshift ETL.

 Whether it is an ETL or ELT system, extraction from multiple sources of data is the first step.
-If what you have in mind is an ETL system, the extraction will involve loading the data to intermediate filesystem storage like S3 or HDFS.
-In ELT’s case, there is no need for intermediate storage, and the data is directly pushed to Redshift, and transformations are done on Redshift tables.
+If you are looking for an ETL system, the extraction will involve loading the data to intermediate filesystem storage like S3 or HDFS.
+In ELT’s case, there is no need for intermediate storage, and the data is directly pushed to Amazon Redshift, and transformations are done on Amazon Redshift tables.

 Finalizing the extraction strategy will depend a lot on the type of use case and the target system one envisions.
-At a broad level, the extraction strategy will depend on the following factors
+At a broader level, the extraction strategy will depend on the following factors:

 - The use case can be handled using batch processing and source data is in the AWS ecosystem itself.